jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/unsorted/vim-quck-refer-wip2.md

 n     N  n            repeat last search
 N     N  N            repeat last search, in opposite direction star  N  *            search forward for the identifier under the cursor
-#     N  #            search backward for the identifier under the cursor
+# N # search backward for the Identifier under the Cursor
 gstar N  g*           like "*", but also find partial matches g#    N  g#           like "#", but also find partial matches gd       gd           goto local declaration of identifier under the cursor